hexdump42/hex-dump/trunk/osdc/2006/development-of-mono-applications-with-agile-languages.rst

 Conclusion
 ----------

-While this paper has focused on how these agile languages can assist in development of an application created with C#, Boo and IronPython are very capable of creating standalone Windows Forms, GTK# or Web applications.
+While this paper has focused on how these agile languages can assist in development of an application created with C#, Boo and IronPython are very capable of creating standalone Windows Forms [wfex]_, GTK# or Web applications.

 Both languages have features that differentiate them.
 Boo's ability to create CLI components that can be used by any other CLI language.
 Also being able to work seamlessly with NUnit and NAnt.
 IronPython's access to the Python standard library and other Python code at runtime.

-Of course, if you dislike Python indentation and syntax, there are other CLI agile languages to consider for your Mono development.
+But both languages offer a number of advantages over core CLI languages like C#.

+ * An interactive environment to develop and test code.

+ * Clean and wrist-friendly syntax.

+ * Automatic type inference and casting.

-Hopefully I have been able to give you the incentive to investigate using agile languages as part of your Mono development toolkit.
+Hopefully I have been able to give you the incentive to investigate using agile languages as part of your Mono development toolbox.

 References
 ----------